-The Internal Assessment Criteria for Business Lending Purposes (IACBLP)
+The Internal Assessment Criteria for Business Lending Purposes

-The Board has approved an in-house developed rating system which before the imposition of sanctions on the Bank was used to determine whether or not the Credit Committee was able to approve a loan or advance, or whether higher level approval would need to have been sought from either the Executive Board or the Board.
-The system is currently used in conducting annual reviews of borrowers to assess their on-going credit standing and to consider whether a loan or advance should be placed on a "watch list" due to a deteriorating assessment of the borrower.
-The system is based upon a points scoring method with points awarded against various criteria from an analysis of accounts provided by borrowers.
+The Board has approved an in-house developed rating system which is used as part of the determination as to whether the Credit Committee is able to approve a loan or advance, or whether higher level approval would need to be sought from either the Executive Board or the Board.
+It is also used when conducting annual reviews of borrowers to assess their on-going credit standing and to consider whether a loan or advance should be placed on a "watch list" due to a deteriorating assessment of the borrower.
+The system is based upon a points scoring method with points awarded against various criteria from an analysis of accounts and other information about the borrower.
 The sum of the points awarded determines the rating of each borrower from A (the highest) to D (the lowest).
 It is likely that any D rated borrowers would be in default resulting in the raising of a provision against the debt unless adequate security renders a provision unnecessary.